How To File Twitch Taxes 1099 Form in 2023

-In the US, streamers are obligated to pay twitch taxes on their income.
-In order to do this easily and efficiently, it is required that you keep accurate records of your streaming activity.
+In the US, streamers must pay Twitch taxes on their income.
+To do this quickly and efficiently, it is required that you keep accurate records of your streaming activity.

-Streamers are often asked about their taxes, but it’s not an easy question to answer.
+Streamers are often asked about their taxes, but it’s not easy to answer.
 What is the tax rate for streamers?
-How do I pay my twitch taxes?
-All of these questions can be answered with a qualified accountant.
+How do I pay my Twitch taxes?
+A qualified accountant can answer all of these questions.

-Some streamers choose to use twitch TurboTax, but it does not handle twitch streaming income.
-Only income through twitch affiliate/Turbo subscription programs affect your twitch taxes.
-Without proper documentation.
+Some streamers use Twitch TurboTax, but it does not handle Twitch streaming income.
+Only income through Twitch affiliate/Turbo subscription programs affects your Twitch taxes without proper documentation.

 How to Pay Your Twitch Taxes in the Most Efficient Way

-When you start making money of your twitch stream, it’s time to start thinking about your twitch taxes.
+When you start making money off your Twitch stream, it’s time to consider your Twitch taxes.

-If you are an twitch affiliate, this means that twitch will begin paying you 50% of your subscription fees for users who subscribe to your twitch channel using their twitch turbo service.
+If you are a Twitch affiliate, Twitch will begin paying 50% of your subscription fees for users who subscribe to your Twitch channel using their Twitch turbo service.

-This also triggers the requirement for twitch TurboTax in order to help streamers pay their twitch taxes accurately.
+This also triggers the requirement for Twitch TurboTax to help streamers pay their Twitch taxes accurately.

 A Form 1099 is a reporting form that the IRS uses to collect tax data on yearly compensation.
 If you received any of the following kinds of income in the year, you will receive a 1099 form in the mail.

-You are required to pay income tax on all twitch TurboTax subscribers who have paid using twitch turbo service, even if you did not receive the twitch TurboTax directly.
+You must pay income tax on all Twitch TurboTax subscribers who have paid using the Twitch Turbo service, even if you did not receive the Twitch TurboTax directly.

 - If you earned more than $600 in the US, the IRS’s threshold for issuing 1099s, you should receive one if you live there.